joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/28/dining/i-crave-this-chile-crisp-tofu.html

 **CNN Anchor Jim Acosta to Step Down**\
-`The network wanted to move Mr. Acosta to the midnight time slot, a backwater in cable news.`\
+`The network wanted to move Mr. Acosta to the midnight time slot, a backwater in cable television news.`\
 https://nytimes.com/2025/01/28/business/media/jim-acosta-cnn-stepping-down.html

 **Israel Says 8 of the 26 Hostages Listed for Imminent Release Are Dead**\